Kanakakkunnu Palace

 Kanakakkunnu Palace is situated in Thiruvananthapuram near the Napier museum, India.
+It served as an official residence for Sir C.P.
+Ramaswami Iyer during his dewanship, in addition to Bhakti Vilas and Padma Vilas.

 It is India's first digital garden, created by Akhilesh S. V. Nair and A. Gangaprasad, University of Kerala, Department of Botany.

 Today the palace and its sprawling grounds are the venue for many cultural meetings and programmes.
 An all India Dance Festival (October - March) is organised by the Department of Tourism every year.
 During this period the classical Indian Dance performances are conducted every day.
-There are many tourists streaming from foreign countries every year.

 History

 It is said to be built by Sree Moolam Thirunal.
-In the past It has been later used by the Travancore royal family to entertain its guests and serve non vegetarian food as the royal family was vegetarian.
-It is now protected by the tourism department the palace plays host to a lot of cultural meets and programs.
+In the past It has been later used by the Travancore royal family to entertain its guests and serve non-vegetarian food as the royal family was vegetarian.
+It is now protected by the Kerala Tourism Development Corporation the palace plays host to a lot of cultural meets and programs.
 The Indian National Trust for Art and Cultural Heritage (INTACH) has listed this place as a heritage monument.
+Two Malayalam movies, Lucifer and it's sequel L2 Empuraan, both which were written by Murali Gopy, directed by Prithviraj Sukumaran and starring Mohanlal in the lead titular role were shot here.